Move Type to Another Namespace refactoring

 If you need to move a nested type, you can first apply the Move Type to Outer Scope refactoring.

-To move one or more types to another namespace
+Move one or more types to another namespace

-- Select types that you want to move in one of the following ways:
+Select types that you want to move in one of the following ways:

-- Do one of the following:
+Do one of the following:

-- Press F6 and then choose Move Type to Another Namespace
+Press F6 and then choose Move Type to Another Namespace

-- Right-click and choose Refactor | Move Type to Another Namespace in the context menu.
+Right-click and choose Refactor | Move Type to Another Namespace from the context menu.

-- Choose in the main menu.
+Choosefrom the main menu.

-- Start typing the name of the target namespace.
+Start typing the name of the target namespace.
 If you are moving type(s) to an existing namespace, pick it from the drop down list that displays all namespaces matching your input.

-- To apply the refactoring, click Next.
+To apply the refactoring, click Next.

-- If no conflicts are found, ReSharper performs the refactoring immediately.
+If no conflicts are found, ReSharper performs the refactoring immediately.
 Otherwise, it prompts you to resolve conflicts.

-This feature is supported in the following languages/technologies:
+This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
-For details specific to other languages, see corresponding topics in the ReSharper by Language section.
+For more information about other languages, refer to corresponding topics in the ReSharper by language section.